By Kristy Holditch

 He smiles through crooked, yellowed teeth.
 “It’s Daniel.”

-When the pizzas are ready, I leave one along with a one hundred dollar bill in front of my new friend.
+When the pizzas are ready, I place one in front of my new friend, along with his paid bar tab.
 “Merry Christmas, Daniel.”

 “Have a seat,” I say, handing her a glass.
 “I’ll take care of the rest.”

 I emerge with the only survivor of the day’s cooking conquests, a bowl of lumpy potatoes and two spoons.

 “I hear mashed potatoes go great with pizza,” my wife says with a half-hearted laugh, staring down at her glass without taking a sip.

 After a few moments, she sets it down on the coffee table and pulls something from her apron pocket.
 “Maybe this too.”

 She lays down a pregnancy test on my lap with a teeny tiny plus sign.

 We laugh and cry, embrace, and then cry some more, and when the greasy pizza box between us is filled with nothing but half-eaten crusts and a barely touched bowl of lumpy mashed potatoes and two spoons, she curls up into me and falls asleep.
 It’s then that I think of my friend Daniel, that he couldn’t have been more right.
 This right here, this moment and my sleeping wife and this little seed growing inside her, they're the only things that matter.
 Nothing else.